 What are Allergies and Why Does My Pet Have Them?

-Infections of the skin and ears are often ongoing allergy-related issues as a result of an overgrowth of bacteria and/or yeast.
-Your pet may also cause infections as they attempt to relieve their discomfort by licking, chewing, and scratching.
-Infections can only be accurately diagnosed through microscopic cytology.
+Infections can be an endless cycle due to allergies.
+Infections of the skin and ears are a result of an overgrowth of bacteria and/or yeast.
+They need to be caught early and treated properly.
+Your pet may also cause infections as they lick, chew, scratch, and chew in an effort to relieve their discomfort.
+Infections can only be accurately diagnosed through skin cytology and/or bacterial culture.